Epiphany in Croatia – Bogojavljenje, Sveta tri kralja

 The three kings were:

-- Gašpar or Sveti Gašpar (Caspar or Saint Caspar) – “Kaspar” meaning “treasurer” in Persian
+- Gašpar (Caspar) or Sveti Gašpar (Saint Caspar) – Kaspar meaning treasurer in Persian

-- Melkior or Sveti Melkior (Melchior or Saint Melchior) – “Melchior” meaning “the king of the light” in Hebrew – He is the patron saint of travelers and World Youth Day.
+- Melkior (Melchior) or Sveti Melkior (Saint Melchior) – Melchior meaning the king of the light in Hebrew; he is the patron saint of travelers and World Youth Day

-Each of the three kings brought a present for Jesus.
-Every gift was symbolic and their visit was a sign that the Savior of all the people was born.
+Each of the three kings brought a present for little Jesus.
+Their gifts were symbolic, and their visit was a sign that the Savior of all the people was born.

 The gifts included: